RicoXu727/Beryl_profile_longcong/README.md

 # ML Model 1 : Topic modeling (LDA):

-The LDS identify topics by the frequency of words and phrases in the Twitter data to understand the topics and industry trends that companies focus on.
+The LDA (Latent Dirichlet Allocation) identify topics by the frequency of words and phrases in the Twitter data to understand the topics and industry trends that companies focus on.
+(LDA is a probabilistic model used for topic modeling, which aims to identify the underlying topics in a set of documents by analyzing the distribution of words within them.)

 Firstly import the CSV into pandas form and then perform some necessary conversions on the 'text' column that we want to analyze.